WeDot-Engine/WeDot-docs/src/classes/class_projectsettings.md

 [`bool`](class_bool.md) **rendering/gl_compatibility/fallback_to_native** = ``true`` <div id="class_projectsettings_property_rendering/gl_compatibility/fallback_to_native"></div>

-If `true`, the compatibility renderer will fall back to native OpenGL if ANGLE over Metal is not supported.
+If `true`, the compatibility renderer will fall back to native OpenGL if ANGLE is not supported, or ANGLE dynamic libraries aren't found.

- **Note:** This setting is implemented only on macOS.
+ **Note:** This setting is implemented on macOS and Windows.

 <!-- rst-class:: classref-item-separator -->